cesarmunhozinov/bib-to-rcaap/README.md

-# bib-to-rcaap
+# RCAAP Converter (bib-to-rcaap)

-This project converts BibTeX metadata into rows written to a Google Spreadsheet formatted for RCAAP.
+The RCAAP Converter converts BibTeX metadata into rows written to a Google Spreadsheet formatted for RCAAP.
 It supports Authors, Titles, Events and Logs tabs.

 ## Setup ✅